buzzqw/TUS/OBSS/OBSSv2-eng.md

 E.g., Haste, I want it to have 2 magic criticals, I pay 3 Magic Points to cast it, plus 3 for the first Magic Critical Success plus 4 for the second Magic Critical Success, and possibly 5 for a third Magic Critical Success.
 All Magic Points used are always paid regardless of the result of the Magic Check.

-You cannot spend more than half of your current Magic Points to empower a spell, you cannot achive more Auto Magic success then the ability modifier for spells.
+You cannot spend more than half of your current Magic Points to empower a spell, you cannot achieve more Auto Magic successes than the ability modifier for spells.

 ## Optional - The true cost of Magic